Gemma Clarke: The Krak

 After The Suffrajets split, Clarke played drums in a band called The Krak, who toured and most of Europe including Belgium, France and Luxembourg.
 They released two singles: 'Madame Riviere' (through Militant Entertainment) in June 2008 and double A-side 'School Disco (the kazoo song)/Estate Dwelling' in June 2009 (via notonyourradio records).
 The Krak also had extensive press and media coverage, playing guerilla gigs in shops, in London Zoo Gorilla enclosure, Space-hopping on the millennium bridge and the Orient Express...
 They played at Glastonbury 2008 and made a collaboration with indie/rock band The Sea, doing a cover version of well known 'Out of Space' by The Prodigy.
 They made a video for this track, which includes footage of the Glastonbury performance.
 They also headlined London venue The Scala in January 2009.

 Later work

-The Krak split in October 2009 and Clarke put together new project Spitfire in January 2010 (with 2 previous members of The Krak; Tom Lattimer and Tom Keane).
-The band did a week tour in Ireland and England.
-In March 2012 Clarke formed a dance-punk band with fellow musicians Laura Le Rox, Josefine Jonsson, Mercedes Di'Ett and Rosie Bans, entitled Her Majesty and played a number of gigs under that name including some in Amsterdam (supporting Florida Room at The Winston on Saturday 29 September 2012), until November 2012 that year when the band separated.
-She also writes for music magazines.
+The Krak split in October 2009 and Clarke put together new project Spitfire in January 2010 (with two previous members of The Krak; Tom Lattimer and Tom Keane).
+The band did a one-week tour in Ireland and England.
+In March 2012, Clarke formed a dance-punk band with fellow musicians Laura Le Rox, Josefine Jonsson, Mercedes Di'Ett and Rosie Bans, entitled Her Majesty.
+The band played a number of gigs under that name including some in Amsterdam (supporting Florida Room at The Winston on Saturday 29 September 2012), until November 2012 that year when the band separated.

+She has recently taken up writing, and her article, entitled "For the love of music" was published in Louder Than Bombs magazine.

-In September 2021 Clarke played drums for JWParis at Luton's Castlefest.
+In September 2021, Clarke played drums for JWParis at Luton's Castlefest, who she currently remains with.